wizleriq/wireframing/README.md

 **Why Figma is Great for Wireframing:**
 Figma streamlines the wireframing process by combining design, feedback, and iteration into a single platform.
 Its simplicity and flexibility make it ideal for both low-fidelity and high-fidelity wireframes.
 Whether you're sketching an idea or designing a near-final mockup, Figma adapts to your workflow.

+## Benefits of Wireframing in Software Development

+Wireframing plays a critical role in the software development lifecycle by acting as a blueprint for how the application will look and function.
+Here’s how it benefits the development process:

+### 1. Guides the Design and Development Process

+Wireframes provide a clear structure for designers and developers to follow.
+For instance, knowing where navigation, content, and functional components are placed ensures that front-end developers can code with purpose and consistency.

+**Example:** A wireframe for a sign-up page clearly shows input fields and buttons, allowing the developer to implement the layout and logic precisely as intended.

+### 2. Enhances Team Communication

+Wireframes bridge the gap between design and development teams, making it easier to explain ideas, requirements, and expectations.
+This avoids misinterpretation and reduces costly redesigns later in the process.

+**Example:** A product manager can use a high-fidelity wireframe to communicate feature placement and interaction flow to both the design team and the development team.

+### 3. Enables Early Feedback and Iteration

+With wireframes, stakeholders can quickly understand the user experience and suggest changes before development begins.
+This saves time and ensures alignment with business goals.

+**Example:** A stakeholder reviewing a low-fidelity homepage layout can provide input on the placement of a call-to-action button, ensuring it aligns with marketing priorities before implementation.

+### 4. Reduces Development Errors

+Having a visual guide reduces the chances of misunderstanding functional requirements, leading to fewer bugs and a smoother development process.